zstoebs/site/content/projects/cortical-surface-analysis/index.md

   title = "LGI results"
 +++

 **tl;dr** My first completed research project and incredibly my first first-authorship.
 I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory.
+I learned that complicated statistical anlayses are uniquely challenging, that I love LMMs and RFT, and that they are too esoteric in the current day -- let's make them more accessible!

 # Links
-**We are still in the process of submitting our manuscript.
+**We are in the process of submitting our manuscript.
 As soon as it's published, I will link it here.**

 # Background
-My first complete research project, the main takeaway was learning the scientific process in action and, most importantly, learning to work with more experienced researchers.
+My first complete research project, a main takeaway was learning the scientific process in action and, most importantly, learning to work with more experienced researchers.
 I wrote the code and performed all of the analysis that produced our results.
 However, I did not develop the awesome acquisition method that generated our LGI data nor the statistical theory behind the analysis.
 Throughout the project, I have relied heavily on the expertise of my co-authors -- all of whom have PhDs whereas I was an undergrad until recently.
 This first journey in research has been inspiring and indelible and I am beyond grateful for it!

 [LMMs](https://stats.idre.ucla.edu/other/mult-pkg/introduction-to-linear-mixed-models/)